JaronTrossaert/distributed-applications/exercises/03-processes/02-send-receive/assignment.md

 Communication between processes is done through message passing.
 Each process has its own *process id*, often abbreviated as pid.
-The pid of a newly spawned processes is returned by `spawn`:
+The pid of a newly spawned process is returned by `spawn`:

 ```elixir
 pid = spawn(&func/0)
 ```

-A process can send an arbitrary message (a string, a number, a tuple, ...) to another processes as follows:
+A process can send an arbitrary message (a string, a number, a tuple, ...) to another process as follows:

 ```elixir
 send(pid, message)